 |Money Market Account||1.1% APY||$25000|

-Plains State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-Plains State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
+Plains State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+Plains State Bank does not have the best savings rate, which means you should consider other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Plains State Bank's CD rates are fair compared to the average U.S. bank.Back to Overview
+Plains State Bank's CD rates are fair in comparison to the national average.Back to Overview

 Find a Plains State Bank Near Me

-Plains State Bank has six physical locations in the U.S.Back to Overview
+Plains State Bank has six physical branches in the U.S.Back to Overview